Anticyclotomic Euler systems for unitary groups: Preliminaries II: Unitary groups

 which implies that $c(\gamma)$ is a norm locally everywhere.
 By the Hasse norm theorem, we must have that $c(\gamma)$ is a global norm, i.e. there exists an element $\zeta \in E^{\times } = Z_{\Gb}(\QQ)$ such that $c(\gamma) = c(\zeta)$.
 Therefore, we can replace $z$ with $z \zeta \in Z_{0}$ and $\gamma$ with $\zeta ^{-1} \gamma \in \Gb_{0}(\QQ)$. \end{proof}

-We fix Haar measures $dg$, $dh$ and $dt$ on $\mbf{G}(\mbb{Q}_\ell)$, $\mbf{H}(\mbb{Q}_\ell)$ and $\mbf{T}(\mbb{Q}_\ell)$ respectively, normalised so that the volume of any compact open subgroup lies in $\mbb{Q}$ and the volume of any hyperspecial subgroup is $1$ (when applicable).
-In particular, the products of these measures induce Haar measures on the $\mbb{A}_f$-points of the corresponding groups, which we may also denote by the same letters.
+\begin{notation} We fix left Haar measures $dg$, $dh$ and $dt$ on $\mbf{G}(\mbb{Q}_\ell)$, $\mbf{H}(\mbb{Q}_\ell)$ and $\mbf{T}(\mbb{Q}_\ell)$ respectively.
+As these groups are unimodular \cite[p.
+58]{Renard}, these are also right Haar measures.
+We normalise them so that the volume of any compact open subgroup lies in $\mbb{Q}$ and the volume of any hyperspecial subgroup is $1$ (when applicable).
+In particular, the products of these measures induce Haar measures on the $\mbb{A}_f$-points of the corresponding groups, which we may also denote by the same letters. \end{notation}

-\begin{remark} The reason for imposing the condition that $n$ is odd is to ensure that the above groups are quasi-split at all finite places.
-Indeed, the groups $\mbf{H}_0$ and $\mbf{H}$ are quasi-split at all finite places because $n$ is odd.
-For $\mbf{G}_0$ and $\mbf{G}$, we note that these groups are automatically quasi-split at $\ell$ if $-1$ is a norm in $\mbb{Q}_\ell$.
-Otherwise, the groups are quasi-split because $2n-1 + n = 3n-1$ is even by \cite[\S 2]{Clozel}.
-Quasi-splitness at finite places is used in the results invoked on weak base-change in section \ref{CSV_section}.
+\begin{remark} If $n$ is odd then the above groups are quasi-split at all finite places.
+Indeed, the groups $\mbf{H}_0$ and $\mbf{H}$ are automatically quasi-split at all finite places because there is only one unitary group (up to isomorphism) attached to Hermitian spaces of fixed odd dimension over a non-archimedean local field (see \cite[p.
+152]{Morel}).
+For $\mbf{G}_0$ and $\mbf{G}$, we follow the argument in \emph{loc.cit.}, where the local cohomological invariant is calculated (the group is quasi-split when the invariant is $0$).

+We note that these groups are automatically quasi-split at primes $\ell$ which do not divide the discriminant of $E$, because the group is unramified.
+If $\ell$ divides the discriminant of $E$, then the cohomological invariant is $0$ if $-1$ is a norm in $\mbb{Q}_\ell$.
+Otherwise, it is equal to $2n-1 + n = 3n-1$ modulo $2$.
+But this quantity is even, under the assumption that $n$ is odd.

+Quasi-splitness at all finite places is used in the results invoked on weak base-change in section \ref{CSV_section}.
 However, we expect such results to hold without this hypothesis. \end{remark}